WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-updates-2023.md

 #### Where do you need help from Bastian?

 * Run through of NHS talk
+  * GA to meet with SF for run-through
 * Autistica showcase
+  * still waiting for a date with Autistica
 * Next wave of user testing?
+  * Probably in early/mid December?
+Depending on the platform progress

-#### What would you like to work during the next two weeks?
+#### What would you like to work during the next two weeks/until December?

 * Autistica showcase
 * Run November meet-up session